Update on Nov. 22 at 11:38 a.m. to include details about ticketing.

 Speaking of the taproom, Reardon plans to invite the public to the distillery for Saturday tours in December.

 Can't wait that long?
 On Wednesday, Nov.
 22, Deep Ellum Distillery will celebrate a grand opening party from 6 p.m. to midnight.

-Drinkers can buy libations from a cash bar, or purchase a ticket for a distillery tour in advance (price and purchase link to come).
+Drinkers can pay a $5 advance cover ($10 at the door) and buy libations from a cash bar, or purchase a $25 ticket for a distillery tour at DeepEllumVodka.com.
 Otherwise, keep your eyes peeled for All-Purpose Vodka at your local liquor store.
 Reardon expects it to cost $19.99-$24.99, depending on the venue.